Graduate Student Academic Policies and Procedures

 Cancellation is automatic upon failure of the instructor to appear 15 minutes after the normal starting time of that class, unless notice is sent prior to that time that the instructor will be late.
-In the event of inclement winter weather, a notice will be posted on www.PhilaU.edu, the University will email an announcement to the students, and KYW 1060AM will make an announcement of the snow number.

 Students who desire credit for courses taken at non-accredited institutions, for industrial/work experience or for other appropriate life experience may arrange for a challenge examination.
 If the subject is not covered by the national testing agencies (see National Testing Agencies), a student may receive credit for courses offered by the University by making arrangements for an examination to be given by the college offering the course.
 Satisfactory evidence of adequate and appropriate preparation must be presented before the examination is prepared.
-If it appears that the student has adequate preparation, the student pays a fee, presents the receipt to the college manager of academic operations, and takes an examination.
+If it appears that the student has adequate preparation, the student pays a fee (sum of 1 credit), presents the receipt to the college manager of academic operations, and takes an examination.
 The college will send the Office of the University Registrar the receipt for the examination fee along with written notification of a passing grade for the examination.
 Only one examination will be allowed for any one course.
-Students are ineligible for a challenge examination if they have previously enrolled in the same course at Philadelphia University.
+Students are ineligible for a challenge examination if they have previously enrolled in or audited the same course at Philadelphia University.
 See “Financial Information.”

 In connection with changes in University curricula, there may be rare occasions in which students are requested to change their catalog year to gain the learning advantages offered by the new curricula.
 Changes in Catalog Year are only progressive, meaning that catalog year changes may only advance to the latest or most recent year’s curricula.
 No students or programs may request that a catalog year be changed regressively, i.e. moving back to the curricula of previous year or years.